GiovanniZambiasi/cpp-delegates/README.md

 # Gios C++ Delegates
-A naive single-header implementation of delegates to member functions in c++ insipred by the Unreal Engine 4 delegates.
+A naive single-header implementation of delegates to member functions in c++.
+Insipred by the Unreal Engine 4 delegate system.
 For anyone looking to do the same, I recomment these two articles:
 - [Implement a simple event and delegate system in C++ by Giang Tong](https://tongtunggiang.com/2017/cpp-event-delegate/)
 - [C++ Delegates by Simon Coenen](https://tongtunggiang.com/2017/cpp-event-delegate/)
 <br></br>